-|STFM Behavioral Science/Family Systems Educator Fellowship: One of 16 educators chosen to participate in this year-long fellowship mentored by nationally-recognized leaders in the field of teaching and practicing behavioral health in primary care||Society of Teachers of Family Medicine|
+|STFM Behavioral Science/Family Systems Educator Fellow: Completed year-long national fellowship in the teaching and practicing of behavioral health in primary care.
+One of sixteen educators chosen annually.||Society of Teachers of Family Medicine|

-|Saint Francis Hospital Teaching Fellow||Saint Francis Hospital / Connecticut Institute for Primary Care Innovation|
+|Saint Francis Hospital Faculty Fellow||Saint Francis Hospital / Connecticut Institute for Primary Care Innovation|

 |PCM Physician Teaching Award: Annual award given by first and second year medical students to a physician preceptor in the Principles of Clinical Medicine course.||UConn School of Medicine|